johnnovak/gridmonger-site/source/advanced-editing.rst

 The *Resize Level* action, invoked by :kbd:`Ctrl+E`, lets you to shrink or expand the dimensions of the current level.
-You need to select an anchor point for the operation.
+You need to select an anchor point for the action.
 It's probably easiest to illustrate the role of the anchor point through a few examples:

 - Making the level 2 rows and 3 colums larger using the top-left anchor point